Employed Person's Allowance

 In certain circumstances hours spent in work-related training or education may be counted as if they are hours spent in work.

-There will be no change to the minimum work requirement for disabled workers and couples where one or both partners is a severely disabled person or cares for a severely disabled person.
+There will be no change to the minimum work requirements for disabled workers and couples where one or both partners is/are a severely disabled person or cares for a severely disabled person.
 The minimum work requirement will continue to be 16 hours a week.